Welcome to Kingfisher and Sparrow Class!

 Our teachers are Mrs Allfree and Miss Bell.
 Our teaching assistants are Mrs Dorrell, Miss Bird and Mrs Bushell.

-Welcome to Term 5.
-Our topic is Enchanted Woodland.
+Welcome to Term 6.
+Our topic is Splendid Skies.

-In Term 5 we will be learning about the world around us.
-We'll be learning about different woodland animals, different types of trees and flowers and what plants needs to grow.
-We'll also be learning how we can look after our world and which natural materials we can use to make prints.
-What trees and flowers can you find in your garden or on a walk somewhere?
+In Term 5 we learnt about the world around us.
+We learnt about different woodland animals, different types of trees and flowers and what plants needs to grow.
+We also learnt about how we can look after our world and which natural materials we can use to make prints.

 On the second day of term we had a visit from the Swindon Music Service.
 They put on a strings music roadshow for us.
 The instruments they played were the cello, viola, violin and electric violin.
 We really enjoyed the music that they played, especially the pieces that sounded like a donkey and a train.